DFE-Digital/external-applications-web/COMPLEX_FIELD_PATTERN.md

 ### Configuration Properties

+- `FieldType` - The type of complex field (autocomplete, composite, etc.)
 - `ApiEndpoint` - The API endpoint for the complex field
 - `ApiKey` - Optional API key for authentication
+- `Label` - The label for the field
 - `AllowMultiple` - Whether multiple selections are allowed
 - `MinLength` - Minimum characters required before searching
 - `Placeholder` - Placeholder text for the input field
 - `MaxSelections` - Maximum number of selections (0 = no limit)
+- `AdditionalProperties` - Field-specific configuration properties

 ## JSON Template Usage